SageHack/hacklair/content/hacker-legal-handbook.md

 * the statements are proven as true and are shared in good faith
 * the statements are relevant to any subject of public interest and the discussion was for the public benefit

-Identifiable group : any section of the public distinguished by color, race, religion, ethnic origin or sexual orientation.
+Identifiable group: any section of the public distinguished by color, race, religion, ethnic origin or sexual orientation.

 #### Related laws